RobertKilkenny/Profession-Website-Development/src/README.md

 - For the Project List feature
   - Make sure that the folder name is unique or it invalids both addresses!!
   - Folder references should go "/data/[folder_name]/" whatever because it is in the public folder
+- Use `rfc` to create a very basic return function for a new class!

 ## Ground Rules for the Codebase